 Students, faculty and staff park in the 2200 car Morgan Street Garage, located behind the College on the corner of Market and Morgan Streets.
 Handicapaccessible spaces are available.
 A "transponder" that goes in your vehicle is provide to all adjunct instructors.
 The transponder will automatically open the gates to allow you to enter and exit the garage for free.
+Parking applications and transponders can be picked up at the Bursar's Window (2nd Floor).
 For first-time visitors, have your parking ticket validated in the College lobby.